Patrick Goggles

-Patrick Goggles (born August 6, 1952) is a Democratic former member of the Wyoming House of Representatives.
+William Patrick Goggles (born August 6, 1952) is a Democratic former member of the Wyoming House of Representatives.
 He represented the 33rd district from 2005 until 2015.

 Family

-Patrick is married to his wife Charlotte and together they have 4 children.
-Patrick and his wife currently live in Ethete, Wyoming.
+Goggles is married to his wife Charlotte and together they have four children.
+Goggles and his wife currently live in Ethete, Wyoming.

 Religion

-Patrick is a traditional Native American.
+Goggles is a traditional Native American.

 Education

-Patrick attended Central Wyoming College in 1986 and later received his BS in political science from the University of Wyoming in 2001.
+Goggles attended Central Wyoming College in 1986 and later received his BS in political science from the University of Wyoming in 2001.

 Organizations

-Patrick is currently a member of Leadership Wyoming Alumni and a member of the Northern Arapaho Tribal Housing POW-WOW Committee.
+Goggles is currently a member of Leadership Wyoming Alumni and a member of the Northern Arapaho Tribal Housing POW-WOW Committee.